Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 - In the confirmation window, click the button Execute Playbook on X systems to start running the playbook.
 The X represents the number of systems.

 3.3.
-Using Insights to monitor remediation status
+Using Insights for Red Hat Enterprise Linux to monitor remediation status

-You can view the remediation status for each playbook that you execute from the Insights Remediations service.
+You can view the remediation status for each playbook that you execute from the Insights for RHEL Remediations service.
 The status information tells you the results of the latest activity and provides a summary of all activity for playbook execution.
 You can also view log information for playbook execution.

 - Create and execute a remediation playbook.